-Brexit: Parliament Rejects Johnson's Call For New Elections
+Brexit: Parliament Rejects Boris Johnson's Call For New Elections

 He then accused Johnson of wanting to enter a "deeply unpalatable" deal that would push Britain "into the arms of a trade deal with Donald Trump that will put America first and Britain a distant second."

-The measure now heads to the House of Lords, Parliament's upper chamber, where it's fate is unclear.
+The measure now heads to the House of Lords, Parliament's upper chamber, where it faces scores of amendments but is expected to pass.

-Supporters of the Benn's plan hope to get the bill passed into law quickly, perhaps by week's end.
+Supporters of Benn's plan hope to get the bill passed into law quickly, perhaps by week's end.
 They hope to do so before Johnson moves to suspend Parliament, a move approved by Queen Elizabeth II last week.

 If it takes place, the suspension would go into effect next week through Oct.
 14, the day before Johnson had hoped to hold national elections.